Repeatedly Recognized as a DUI Super Lawyer and Top Attorney for DUI Defense - Call Today 425.398.4323

 - Selected to train Washington Breath Test Technicians and Toxicologists on how to provide courtroom testimony.

 It is imperative your Seattle DUI Lawyer understands specific strategies, case law, and defenses associated with representing you when charged with a Seattle DUI.
 We have employed numerous challenges in all types of DUI cases over the years with great success.
-Here are some examples of some successful defenses we have implemented when challenging a client's DUI arrest:
+Here are some examples of some successful defenses our Seattle DUI Lawyers have implemented when challenging a client's DUI arrest:

 OFFICER, CAN YOU PROVE MY CLIENT WAS THE DRIVER?